seungjun-green/whyTrendingBot/README.md

 ## Problem Statement

-Sometimes it's hard to know why certain topic is trending.
-Every time yous scroll you found out every one talking about different thing about the topic.
+You go to the 'Trends for you' and tap a word to know why this topic is trending.
+But sometimes it's hard to know why it is trending.
+Every time you scroll the feed you found out every one talking about different thing about the topic.
 At that moment, you can use @whytrendingBit to know instantly what people are talking about the topic.

 ## Introducing  [whyTrendingBot](https://twitter.com/whytrendingbot)